dargad/sru-lint/README.md

 ## FAQ

 **Why two commands?**
-`sru-lint` matches “linter” expectations in CI; `sru-inspect` focuses on human-friendly triage and doesn’t affect build status.
+`sru-lint` matches "linter" expectations in CI; `sru-inspect` focuses on human-friendly triage and doesn't affect build status.

 **Can I add my own checks?**
 Yes — create a new class under `sru_lint.plugins` that subclasses `Plugin`.
 The manager discovers it automatically.
+See the plugin examples and [HACKING.md](HACKING.md).

 **Do I need to dump JSON to view HTML?**
 By design, yes: JSON is the interchange format.
 That also lets you archive/report results independently of source code.

+**How do I run only specific plugins?**
+Use the `-m`/`--modules` option: `sru-lint check -m changelog-entry,patch-format my.patch`

+**What's the difference between console and JSON output?**
+Console output shows human-friendly snippets with syntax highlighting and context.
+JSON output provides structured data suitable for machine processing and integration with other tools.